Where to Stay in Frankfurt: 9 Best Areas

-Frankfurt is the most populous city in the state of Hesse and fifth most populous in all of Germany.
+Frankfurt is the most populous city in the state of Hesse and the fifth-most populous in all of Germany, one of the most important financial centers in the world.
 Once an independent sovereign city, as well as one of the most important in the Holy Roman Empire, it has a unique and diverse history, spread across a city featuring a variety of distinct styles and locations.

 For example, anyone wanting to experience some of the most historic attractions in the city should consider staying in the old town, Altstadt, as that is where the highest concentration is located.
 You could even consider Sachsenhausen for the same reason, as while its locations might not be as famous, there are arguably even more historic sites located there, as it was less damaged by either of the world wars.